MarioMoura/Crash/README.md

-# Protsh
+# Crash - The Crashable Shell

-Protish is a humble unix shell tailored to be nothing more than educative.
+Crash is a humble unix shell tailored to be nothing more than educative.

 Feel free to use the code as you wish and ,if you think you can improve it, go for it!